geonetwork/doc/source/administrator-guide/configuring-the-catalog/css-configuration.rst

 is the best option to prevent potential browser blocks.

 Note that you can save a configuration locally for reuse later or on alternative servers.
-Saving a configuration will take a long time, because all scripts and styles will be rebuild from sources.
-Temporary files are stored on the server in an application folder, you may need to revisit this page after an upgrade the system (or redeploy of a docker container)
+Saving a configuration will take a long time, because all scripts and styles will be rebuilt from sources.
+Temporary files are stored on the server in an application folder, you may need to revisit this page after an upgrade the system (or redeploy of a docker container).